joshuatz/amazon-add-to-wishlist-bookmarklet/README.md

  -  When building a bookmarklet, there are really two options for keeping it up-to-date.
 I could have the bookmarklet talk to my server and always fetch the latest code, but this will break functionality on sites that block third party scripts, plus it prevents you as a user from full transparency of what code is injected into the page.
 Thus I went with option #2, which is to have 100% of the code that runs contained in the bookmarklet itself - no remote code is loaded.
 However, **this means that if something breaks and I have to release a new version of the bookmarklet, in order for you to update your version, you would have to manually overwrite your bookmark with the new version. _This bookmarklet will not auto-update_.**.
      -  This is an area where browser extensions (like Chrome Extensions) are clearly the winner.
 I'm sure the distribution of updates was part of Amazon's decision to move from the bookmarklet to an extension.
  -  I tested it with a bunch of random top shopping sites, but it is not guaranteed to work on all of them.
- - The AJAX option to add an item (i.e. you don't have to leave the page your are on to submit) is only possible if you have configured the bookmarklet with your amazon wishlist ID (aka registryID)
+ - The AJAX option to add an item (i.e. you don't have to leave the page your are on to submit) is only possible if you have configured the bookmarklet with your amazon wishlist ID (aka registryID).
+However, this method is generally much more reliable than the "new tab" method.